-What You Need to Know Before Taking Out a Home Equity Loan or Line of Credit
+What to Know Before Using a Home Equity Line of Credit or Loan

-What Can a Line of Credit be Used For?
-Is a HELOC or Home Equity Loan Right for You?
+Is a HELOC or Home Equity Loan Right for Me?

-A line of credit can be used for anything from home renovations to big ticket purchases.
-How much you spend, and what you spend it on, is entirely up to you.
+A line of credit or one-time equity loan can be used for anything from home renovations to big ticket purchases.
+How much you spend and what you spend it on are entirely up to you.
 As such, having a home equity credit line can be a terrific financial tool if you’re disciplined and diligently stick to a payment plan.
 However, for a lot of people, having a line of credit can be a means of getting – and staying – in debt.

-Before you take out a home equity credit line (HELOC) or loan, there are some things to keep in mind as you determine whether it’s right for you or not.
+Before you take out a home equity credit line (HELOC) or loan, here are some things to keep in mind to figure out if it’s right for you:

-Mortgage, Home Equity Loan, and Home Equity Line of Credit: What’s the Difference?
+Mortgage, Home Equity Loan, and Home Equity Line of Credit

-A mortgage is a loan specifically to buy property.
-The mortgage uses the property as collateral for the loan, meaning that if the borrower doesn’t repay the loan, the lender has the legal right to seize the property.
-Like any loan, interest is charged on top of the principal, and each mortgage payment normally consists of repayment of principal plus interest.
+A mortgage is a loan specifically to buy real estate.
+The mortgage uses the real estate as collateral for the loan, meaning that if the borrower doesn’t repay the loan, the lender has the legal right to seize the property.
+Like any loan, interest is charged on top of the principal, and each mortgage payment normally combines repaying the principal plus its interest.

-Like a home equity loan, a home equity line of credit (HELOC) is a loan that uses the equity of your home as collateral, only the loan takes the form of a revolving line of credit instead of a lump sum.
-A credit line offers greater flexibility, in that you have access to a pool of funds, which you can use for emergencies, debt consolidation, a home improvement project, or even day-to-day spending.
+Like a home equity loan, a home equity line of credit (HELOC) is a loan that uses the equity in your home as collateral.
+However, this loan takes the form of a revolving line of credit instead of a lump sum.
+This kind of credit line offers greater flexibility because you have access to a pool of funds, and again, how you use it is up to you.
+It could help you for emergencies, debt consolidation, a home improvement project, or even day-to-day spending.

 How Revolving Lines of Credit Work